suddensleep/grobner_bases/README.md

 # grobner_bases
-Calculation of Gröbner bases in polynomial ideals
+Calculation of Gröbner bases in polynomial rings